52idora/raisetest/README.md

 $ ionic start myTabs tabs
 ```

-Then, to run it, cd into `myTabs` and run:
+Then, to run it, cd into `raisetest` and run:

 ```bash
 $ ionic cordova platform add ios